hmqcnoesy/booknotes/Web/Matts Curly Braces.md

 ####absolute

-When an element is positioned `absolute`, its position can be set based on its nearest ancestor whose position is not `static`.
+When an element's position is  `absolute`, its location can be set based on its nearest ancestor whose position is not `static`.
 When this is the case, the element that is
 `absolute` can have its `top`, `left`, `right`,